ethereum-optimism/OPerating-manual/manual.md

 This document describes the current governance proposal process of the Optimism Collective.
 It will evolve, with the Collective, over time.
-The authoritative version is maintained [here](https://github.com/ethereum-optimism/OPerating-manual) on the Optimism Foundation Github.
+The authoritative version is maintained [here](https://github.com/ethereum-optimism/Operating-manual) on the Optimism Foundation Github.

-### **OPerating Manual v0.1.2:  The Token House and OP Holders**
+### **Operating Manual v0.1.2:  The Token House and OP Holders**

 Governance in the Optimism Collective begins with the launch of the Token House and its members, the OP holders.